Early Childhood Education Advisory Group

 Phone: (04) 974 8709

 The current members of the Early Childhood Education Advisory Group are:

 About the ECEAG

-The purpose of the Early Childhood Education Advisory Group (ECEAG) is to provide the Education Council with advice in respect of any of the Council’s role or responsibilities relating to teachers, students and others in the field of early childhood education.
+The purpose of the Early Childhood Education Advisory Group (ECEAG) is to provide the Teaching Council with advice in respect of any of the Council’s role or responsibilities relating to teachers, students and others in the field of early childhood education.

 The functions of ECEAG are to:

-- provide advice and recommendations to the Council on any matter within its area of expertise that ECEAG considers to be of concern or potential interest to the Council’s strategic goals; and
+- provide advice and recommendations to the Teaching Council on any matter within its area of expertise that ECEAG considers to be of concern or potential interest to the Council’s strategic goals; and

 - receive and respond to requests from the Council for advice on specific issues and matters within its area of expertise.